ChaitanyaSirivuri/HackRare/README.md

 - NLTK (for text processing)
 - scikit-learn (for machine learning components)

-## Contributing

-We welcome contributions to PhenoGenisis!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to help improve the system.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-<div style="text-align: center">⁂</div>